 WD is a well-known street artist.
 Thus the owl isn’t his only mural in Athens.
 He has created several works, usually with political meanings.
 Nevertheless, some have fantasy-related themes, with beautiful magic elements.

 When this huge mural by SimpleG first appeared in a neighborhood in Metaxourgeio, it became the talk of the city.
-The exact location is 2, Megalou Alexandrou street.
-It so beautifully executed and elegant that even those who don’t like street art couldn’t take their eyes off of it.
-So it is only fair to consider it in the best street art in Athens.
+The exact location is 2, Megalou Alexandrou Street.
+It is so beautifully executed and elegant that even those who don’t like street art couldn’t take their eyes off of it.
+So it is only fair to consider it as the best street art in Athens.
 The artwork depicts a young woman reading her book.
 She is wearing a long skirt with her knee exposed.
-Also she has a pile of books next to her and a dainty background.
+Also, she has a pile of books next to her and a dainty background.

 SimpleG is an artist based in Athens.
-He has created beautiful murals across the country, of which many have gigantic dimensions.
+He has created beautiful murals across the country, that many have gigantic dimensions.

 When you look at him, he really does seem to be drunk because of the blurry lines.
 The artist, Insane51, is based in Athens but works internationally.
 Lucky for us some of his beautiful murals can be found in the city.